easyship/bi-take-home/DE_README.md

 **Scenario :**

-1. Operations Team would like to know what are the top 3 performing couriers in the month of June, July and August 2021.
-Performance is calculated based on the number of shipments.

-2. Business Team would like to know which couriers are used most on each day of the week.
+1. Business Team would like to know which couriers are used most on each day of the week.
 So the output will look like

 | day\_of\_week | courier\_name                  |
 | ------------- | ------------------------------ |